lnds/sc-cli/README.md

 - `--limit` (optional) - Maximum number of stories to display (default: 25)
 - `--story-type` (optional) - Filter by story type: feature, bug, chore
 - `--search` (optional) - Custom search query using Shortcut's search syntax
+- `--all` (optional) - Show all stories (no owner/requester filter)
+- `--owner` (optional) - Show stories where user is the owner (default behavior)
+- `--requester` (optional) - Show stories where user is the requester
 - `--debug` (optional) - Enable debug output for troubleshooting

+Note: The `--all`, `--owner`, and `--requester` flags are mutually exclusive.
+Only one can be used at a time.

 ### Search Syntax

 The application supports Shortcut's search syntax.
-By default, it searches for stories where the user is either the owner OR the requester.
+By default, it searches for stories where the user is the owner.
 You can use custom queries with the `--search` option:

-- `owner:<username>` - Stories owned by the user only
+- `owner:<username>` - Stories owned by the user (default behavior)
-- `requester:<username>` - Stories requested by the user only
+- `requester:<username>` - Stories requested by the user
-- `(owner:<username> OR requester:<username>)` - Stories owned or requested by the user (default)
 - `state:started` - Stories in started state
 - `state:"in progress"` - Stories in progress (use quotes for multi-word states)
 - `updated:"last week"` - Recently updated stories